 Thousands of pedestrian accidents occur in the United States each year, and the number of reported pedestrian fatalities has risen dramatically in the past decade.
 If you were the victim of a pedestrian accident, you may suddenly find yourself seriously injured, unable to work, and under a mountain of unexpected debt.
 Fortunately, there's help.

-At the Law Offices of Shane Smith, our attorneys have more than 30 years of combined experience handling pedestrian accident and other personal injury cases for our clients.
+At Shane Smith Law, our attorneys have more than 30 years of combined experience handling pedestrian accident and other personal injury cases for our clients.
 We can help you explore your options and determine if taking legal action is right for you and your situation.
 Thinking about taking legal action for injuries sustained in a pedestrian accident?
 Here's what you should know.

 Common Pedestrian Accident Types and Causes